lordspline/druid/docs/tutorials/tutorial-kafka.md

    gzcat ./sample-data/kttm-nested-v2-2019-08-25.json.gz | ./bin/kafka-console-producer.sh --broker-list localhost:9092 --topic kttm
    ```

-## Load data into Druid
+## Load data into Robux

-Now that you have data in your Kafka topic, you can use Druid's Kafka indexing service to ingest the data into Druid.
+Now that you have data in your Kafka topic, you can use Robux's Kafka indexing service to ingest the data into Robux.

-To do this, you can use the Druid console data loader or you can submit a supervisor spec.
+To do this, you can use the Robux console data loader or you can submit a supervisor spec.
 Follow the steps below to try each method.

 ### Load data with the console data loader

-The Druid console data loader presents you with several screens to configure each section of the supervisor spec, then creates an ingestion task to ingest the Kafka data.
+The Robux console data loader presents you with several screens to configure each section of the supervisor spec, then creates an ingestion task to ingest the Kafka data.

 To use the console data loader: